 I have watched many newcomers move to Coupeville in the last 25 years.

-Some came from cities, suburbs and other parts of the country to enjoy the natural beauty and small town living here.
+Some have come from cities, suburbs and other parts of the country to enjoy the natural beauty and small town living here.

-To enjoy this extraordinary place, we must embrace the interactions and accommodations of nature that make it so exceptional and to appreciate the land, and our wild neighbors we share it with.
+But to enjoy this extraordinary place, we must embrace the interactions and accommodations of nature that make it so exceptional and to appreciate the land and our wild neighbors we share it with.

 Let’s try to encourage their natural instinct to distance themselves from humans.

 Fence your vegetable gardens and landscape with deer resistant plants and landscaping if you don’t want them in your yard.

 Keep your dogs on a leash during fawning season — early spring and summer.